yoannchb-pro/MoodleGPT/README.md

 ## Inject the code into the moodle

-You just need to enter on the keyboard the <b>code</b> you have set into the extension and clique on the question you want to solve.
+You just need to enter on the keyboard the <b>code</b> you have set into the extension and click on the question you want to solve.

 ## Remove injection